USA Gymnastics sex abuse scandal: Origins

-Sexual abuse allegations
+2016 revelations

+Despite these and other occasional revelations about the sexual abuse of gymnasts, the general public was unaware of the scope of abuse and the efforts to cover it up until September 2016, when The Indianapolis Star began running a series of articles based on its eight-month investigation of the abuse.
+The investigation drew on interviews and more than 5,600 pages of court records from the McCabe case, released after the Star's Marisa Kwiatkowski requested the documents.

 In September 2016, The Indianapolis Star reported that Rachael Denhollander was one of two former gymnasts who had made accusations of sexual abuse against Nassar.
 Following those criminal complaints, MSU reassigned Nassar from his clinical and teaching duties and fired him later that month.
 Since then, over 250 women and girls have accused Nassar of sexually abusing them; many of them were minors at the time of the crimes.

 According to those reports, Nassar committed sexual assaults during medical examinations and purported treatments.
 The molestations ranged from his inserting a finger into the gymnasts' vaginas and anuses to fondling their breasts and genitalia.
 These were criminal acts regardless of consent since the victims were minors.
 Nassar initially denied the charges, claiming that he was performing legitimate medical procedures.
 In February 2017, three former gymnasts—Jeanette Antolin, Jessica Howard, and Jamie Dantzscher—gave an interview with 60 Minutes in which they accused Nassar of sexually abusing them.
 The gymnasts also alleged that the "emotionally abusive environment" at the national team training camps run by Béla and Márta Károlyi at the Karolyi Ranch near Huntsville, Texas, gave Nassar an opportunity to take advantage of the gymnasts and made them afraid to speak up about the abuse.
 Rachael Denhollander, one of the first women to publicly accuse Nassar, said in court in May 2017 that Nassar sexually abused her on five doctor's visits in 2000 when she was 15 years old.

 Olympic gold medalist McKayla Maroney, using the #MeToo hashtag on Twitter, stated that Nassar repeatedly molested her, starting in 2008 when she was 13 years old and continuing until she retired from the sport in 2016.
-Maroney filed a lawsuit against Nassar, MSU, the US Olympic Committee (USOC), and USAG.
+Maroney filed a lawsuit against Nassar, MSU, the U.S. Olympic Committee (USOC), and USAG.
 The lawsuit accused USAG of covering up the sexual abuse by paying Maroney a $1.25-million settlement that required her to sign a non-disclosure agreement.